 When someone else’s wrongful conduct causes you to suffer personal injuries, they should be held accountable for all of the resulting injuries and damages that you incur.
 As our attorneys at Gary C. Johnson, P.S.C. know, what initially seems like a minor injury often leads to more serious physical and financial consequences.

-Unfortunately, many personal injury victims do not receive the compensation that they deserve because they do not have experienced legal advocates fighting for their right to recover.
+Unfortunately, many serious injury victims do not receive the compensation that they deserve because they do not have experienced legal advocates fighting for their right to recover.
 Personal injuries can be incredibly disruptive for injury victims and their families, especially when injuries are serious.
-An experienced Lexington personal injury attorney at our law firm can help make the recovery process easier.
-Contact our law office today to schedule a free consultation to discuss your case.
+An experienced Lexington personal injury attorney at our law firm can help make the recovery process easier through this difficult time.
+Contact our law office today to schedule a free consultation to discuss your case and learn your legal rights.

-- Our attorneys care about their clients and their goal is to help clients recover for their physical, emotional, and financial injuries and damages.
-While they pursue your financial claim with responsible parties and their insurance companies, they will also make sure that your immediate needs are being met.
+- Our injury attorneys care about their clients and their goal is to help clients recover for their physical, emotional, and financial injuries and damages.
+While we pursue your financial claim with responsible parties and their insurance companies, we will also make sure that your immediate needs are being met.
 This may involve helping you with necessary medical care, injury accommodations, and transportation.

-- Our exceptional personal injury team has over 40 years of experience in representing clients who have been seriously injured and every single claim is personal for our attorneys.
-They will maintain communication with you at all times during your legal process and work with you to address all of your questions and concerns.
+- Our exceptional Kentucky personal injury lawyers have over 40 years of legal experience in representing clients who have been seriously injured and every single claim is personal for our attorneys.
+We will maintain communication with you at all times during your legal process and work with you to address all of your questions and concerns.

 What Are the Common Steps of a Personal Injury Case?

-While each case is different, the following are the general steps involved in a personal injury case:
+While each case is different, the following are the general steps involved in an injury case:

 - Consultation with an attorney after the accident